Bird Tattoos: Freedom, Flight, and the Stories They Carry

 Most artists treat the old tattoo like its not even there.
 Resulting in the old tattoo peering through the new one… But I don’t.
 I look into it.

-- I trace the old lines wherever possible — not because I’m copying them, but because they tell a story.
+I trace the old lines wherever possible — not because I’m copying them, but because they tell a story.
 They tell me where the ink ran thin, where the client’s regret is etched in skin.

-- I examine the old shading and texture: faded grey, sloppy gradients, scar tissue.
+I examine the old shading and texture: faded grey, sloppy gradients, scar tissue.
 I ask: can I utilize that value for a new dark component, a new shadow, a new flow?

-- Then I map the new piece: how does it flow on the client’s body?
+Then I map the new piece: how does it flow on the client’s body?
 How does it hide the old and elevate the new?
 I design so the old tattoo becomes part of the composition — a hidden strength.

 For example: I had a client with a faded tribal band that wrapped awkwardly around the bicep.
 It was dated and poorly executed.
-I traced the heavier line of the tribal band, used it as the motion for waves and water that had a clipper shop sailing into the sunset.
+I traced the heavier line of the tribal band, used it as the motion for waves and water that had a clipper ship sailing into the sunset.
 All done in black and grey.
 The old band became the hidden “crest” of the wave — a structural anchor.
 The shading from the old ink contributed value under the water’s dark tones.
 What had been a mistake turned into a feature.

 Here was the original email he sent me: